 - They will also need a water dish that is large enough for them to soak their whole body but shallow enough that they don’t need to swim to keep their heads above the water.
 A juvenile python's water dish should be no more than 1 inch deep.

 You can make your enclosure as elaborate or as simple as you wish, just remember the more you have in there, the more you will need to clean.
 Your python’s enclosure will need to be spot cleaned regularly whenever they go to the bathroom and deep cleaned every 30 days.
 Deep cleaning will consist of taking everything out and disinfecting it.
 You can buy commercial reptile tank cleaners or use a solution of 5% bleach to water.
 Make sure you thoroughly rinse the enclosure and let it dry fully before placing items and your snake back in their home.

 Sunlight and Temperature

 Ball pythons are nocturnal by nature and so they don’t need a lot of sunlight, but they do still need heat.
 If you use a bright heating light it’s recommended to go through 12-hour cycles.
-This means you can leave the bright light on for 12 hours then keep it dark for 12 hours.
+This means you can leave the bright light on for 12 hours and then keep it dark for 12 hours.
 To ensure there is proper heat, you can use a ceramic heat emitter.
-They say a red nighttime light can be used but a lot of experts say the red light can cause complications with reptiles sight.
+They say a red nighttime light can be used but a lot of experts say the red light can cause complications with reptiles' sight.